StefanScott/urweb-queryX1-dyn/README.md

 **Error in code - gives a compile error, reproduced further below:**

-The compiler is complaining about this part of the code:
+The part of the code which the compiler is complaining about is lines 27-33:
 ```
 (* file queryX1dyn.ur *)